 - Issei of Fate/stay night.
 He's right about Saber, the main heroine, being a good person, even though he only just met her.
 He's right about Rin not being what she appears and he's right about Shinji not being a good person.
 On the other hand, he's wrong about Rin being evil (she's not), the man he considers to be a brother is an amoral teacher, and he thinks Caster is a good person.
 She kills him in one Bad End.

 - In Mass Effect, Wrex once did a job for Saren along with a bunch of other mercenaries.
-When he met Saren face to face, he immediately felt there was something wrong with him, and fled before receiving any payment.
-This turned out to be the right decision; the other mercenaries all met untimely ends.
+However, the first time he actually saw Saren, he got a feeling that there was something very wrong with the whole situation, and fled before receiving any paymentnote .
+Turns out his hunch was right; all of the other mercs turned up dead within a week after the job was finished.

 - Happens in Watchmen with Rorschach's mask-killer theory.